apexskier/dotfiles/README.md

 I make heavy use of readline's [`.inputrc`](./bash/inputrc.symlink) to make it easier to edit and rerun commands.

+Failed commands will show their exit code, translated into a more human readable form.

 ## Docker image

 A github action maintains a